 As a rough rule of thumb, each win adds about 1% to a team's World Championship chances (among teams in playoff contention).
 If Strasburg averages a WAR of 4.0, then the Nats' chance of winning it all drops by about 4% without him.

 So the Nationals lose .04 World Titles in 2013 if Strasburg is on the DL for the entire season.
 Add up the years from 2013 through 2016, and you could conceivably get the value of a healthy Strasburg up to .16 World Series titles.
 In other words, a 100% chance of keeping Strasburg healthy is worth 0.16 more World Series titles than a 0% chance of keeping him healthy.

 And remember, this is assuming that the Nationals have the best team in baseball for the next 4 years -- a pretty absurd assumption.
 It is far more likely that the Nats regress to the mean.
 If they do, then a healthy Strasburg has even less value in terms of World Championships.

-So, even in the most charitable analysis, the Nationals are idiots.
+Even in the most charitable analysis, the Nationals are idiots.
 And you don't need the benefit of hindsight to figure that one out.